 Nursing Associates work closely with registered nurses to deliver high quality evidence-based healthcare.
 It is a nursing role that cares for patients/service users across the lifespan and in a range of settings.
 Its aim is to bridge the gap between health and care assistants and registered nurses.
 Nursing Associates are members of the nursing team and are accountable for their own practice.
 Nursing Associates provide care for people of all ages, backgrounds, cultures and beliefs.
 They provide care for people who have mental, physical, cognitive and behavioural care needs.
+On completion of the apprenticeship, students will be eligible to register with the Nursing Midwifery Council (NMC) as a Registered Nursing Associate.

-- Foundations of Practice for Nursing Associates
+- Foundations of practice for Nursing Associates

-- Advanced Work Based Learning for Nursing Associates
+- Advanced work-based learning for Nursing Associates.

 24 months with End Point Assessment (EPA) afterwards.